marcoonroad/marcoonroad.github.io/_posts/2016-10-15-Kinds-of-Delegation.md

 all).
 When the lookup stops by halting or by failure, it redispatchs the selection to the `missing` error handling method, which is expected to deal with non-existent properties.

-  Finally, we export an immutable alias of `prototype` to prevent external modifications into this object.
+  Finally, we export an immutable alias of the `prototype` to prevent external modifications into this object.
 If you are paying attention enough, you may noticed that it disallows us to call `extend` directly into `prototype` ('cause we can't modify the already set `protected` property), this is due the fact that prototype plays the role of an _abstract object_ to provide a small set of behaviors while also being a factory of objects through the `clone`